MKasigwa/Data-Struture-With-JavaScript/README.md

 Along the way, you'll also learn two important programming styles or paradigms: Object Oriented Programming (OOP) and Functional Programming (FP).

+# Lecon 2 : ES6

+ECMAScript, or ES, is a standardized version of JavaScript.
+Because all major browsers follow this specification, the terms ECMAScript and JavaScript are interchangeable.

+Most of the JavaScript you've learned up to this point was in ES5 (ECMAScript 5), which was finalized in 2009.
+While you can still write programs in ES5, JavaScript is constantly evolving, and new features are released every year.

+ES6, released in 2015, added many powerful new features to the language.
+In this course, you'll learn these new features, including :
+* let and const,
+* arrow functions,
+* classes,
+* promises, and
+* modules.

 # Lecon 4 : Debugging
 Debugging is the process of going through your code, finding any issues, and fixing them.